stylify/web/content/blog/style-your-nette-framework-website-faster-with-stylify-css.md

 ```

 ### Variables
-It's always a good idea to have clean and flexible code without hardcoded values.
-[Variables](https://stylifycss.com/docs/get-started#adding-a-variable) can be defined in the same way as components.
+It's always a good idea to have clean and flexible code without hardcoded values. <nuxt-link to="/docs/get-started#adding-a-variable">Variables</nuxt-link> can be defined in the same way as components.
 Let's modify the title component:

 ```html
 {*